AManlangit/Fintech/Coinbase.md

 * Coinbase

-* When was the company incorporated?
+* Incorporated on January 01, 2000

 * Who are the founders of the company?